powergama/powergim/docs/powergim.md

   relative to the investment cost
 * CO2_price = costs for CO2 emissions (EUR/kgCO2)
 * load_shed_penalty = penalty cost for load shedding (demand not supplied) (EUR/MWh)
+* profiles_period_suffix = True/False specifying whether to use different profiles for each operating period, with a `_<period>` suffix to the profile name

 ## Analysis of results